Publication Guidelines

 Circulation

-Optometric Education, ISSN 1933-8880, a peer-reviewed, national and international publication of the Association of Schools and Colleges of Optometry (ASCO), is published online three times during the academic year.
+Optometric Education (Optom Educ), ISSN 1933-8880, is a peer-reviewed, national and international publication of the Association of Schools and Colleges of Optometry (ASCO).
 Its circulation includes all of the accredited optometric education institutions in the United States, as well as students, practitioners, government leaders and others in the health sciences and education.
 It is indexed in Visionet, Vision Cite, Education Resources Information Center (ERIC) 1979-2003, and Directory of Open Access Journals (DOAJ).
-Its readership also extends to numerous optometry schools outside the United States.
-Established in 1975 as the Journal of Optometric Education, it is the forum for communication and exchange of information pertinent to optometric education.
-It is the only publication devoted entirely to optometric education.
+Its readership also extends to numerous optometry schools outside the US.

 Aim & Scope

 The goal of the journal is to embrace and support scholarly achievements for the advancement of optometric education and the profession.
-The scope of the journal supports a broad interpretation of scholarship based on the scholarship of discovery, integration, application and teaching.1
+The scope of the journal supports a broad interpretation of scholarship based on the scholarship of discovery, integration, application and teaching.

 • Discovery — original research